schklom/Mirror-workflows/.gitlab/issue_templates/Default.md

 The standard set-up is tested, so if something doesn't work, it is probably a configuration issue on your side.
 Try to debug it yourself before opening an issue.

+Please clear your browser cache (and/or use a private window) before opening an issue.
+Especially after upgrading the server to a new version, this resolves most issues.

 Every issue and every comment ("I have the same problem") creates email traffic for the maintainers, which keeps them from doing development work.